Emergency management software: Characteristics

-FEMA currently uses WebEOC as its emergency management software.
-And the Florida based big healthcare system AdventHealth uses ARC Facilities as their healthcare compliance software.

 Interoperability

 The primary focus of these standards is interoperability.
 A lack of interoperability was identified as a key drawback (although not limited in scope to the software) in a National Institute of Justice feature comparison report conducted in 2001.
 In 2004, the Federal Emergency Management Agency created the National Incident Management System which addresses interoperability by providing standardized definitions for different software to utilize.

 The National Incident Management System prescribes several required features that these systems must incorporate.